WangHelin1997/SSR-Speech/README.md

 ## Pretrained Models

-Download our pretrained models from [huggingface](https://huggingface.co/westbrook/voicecraft).
+Download our pretrained English models from [huggingface](https://huggingface.co/westbrook/SSR-Speech-English).
-We provide MFA models, an Encodec model and pretrained Chinese and English models.
+We provide MFA models, an Watemark Encodec model and a pretrained English model on GigaSpeech XL set.

 After downloading the files, put them under this repo, like:
 ```